-Bilney, who longed for an outpouring of the Holy Ghost, shut himself up in his room, fell on his knees, and called upon God to come to the assistance of his church.
-Then rising up, he exclaimed, as if animated by a prophetic spirit: ?A new time is beginning.
+Bilney, who longed for an outpouring of the Holy Spirit, shut himself up in his room, fell on his knees, and called upon God to come to the assistance of his church.
+Then rising up, he exclaimed, as if prophesying: ‘A new time is beginning.
 The Christian assembly is about to be renewed......
-Some one is coming unto us, I see him, I hear him ? it is Jesus Christ......
-He is the king, and it is he who will call the true ministers commissioned to evangelize his people.?
-Tyndale, full of the same hopes as Bilney, left Cambridge in the course of the year 1519.
-Thus the English Reformation began independently of those of Luther and Zwingle ? deriving its origin from God alone.
+Someone is coming to us, I see him, I hear him, it is Jesus Christ......
+He is the King, and it is He who will call the true ministers to be commissioned to evangelise his people.’Tyndale, full of the same hopes as Bilney, left Cambridge in 1519.
+Therefore, the English Reformation began independently of those of Luther and Zwingle; deriving its origin from God alone.

 Through the work of Bilney several influential men in Cambridge came to know Jesus.
-The most important of these was Hugh Latimer, the future Bishop of Gloucester and Worcester (see this website).
+The most important of these was Hugh Latimer, the future Bishop of Gloucester and Worcester.
 Latimer was a priest known for his ardent fanaticism.
-Bilney watched him for some time and was impressed with his zeal, even though it was misplaced.
-He had a great gift for discerning character which enabled him to distinguish error, and to select the fittest method for combating it.
+Bilney watched him for some time and was impressed with his passion, even though it was misplaced.
+He had a great gift for discerning character which enabled him to recognise error, and to select the best method for combating it.
 Bilney prayed and made a plan to get close to Latimer.
 This was on the face of it quite a job as Latimer would not have anything to do with an evangelical.
-He went to the college where Latimer resided. ?For the love of God,? he said to him, ?be pleased to hear my confession.?
-What an inspired strategy!
-Latimer was only too happy to hear Bilney?s confession as he envisaged persuading him to turn back to the Church, and if Bilney turned back, everyone else in Cambridge would..
+He went to the college where Latimer lived.
+‘For the love of God,’ he said to him, ‘please hear my confession.’What an inspired strategy!
+Latimer was only too happy to hear Bilney’s confession as he saw this as a chance of persuading him to turn back to the Church, and if Bilney turned back, everyone else in Cambridge would.
 Bilney told Latimer all about the pain he had experienced before his salvation and he explained what happened to him on reading the New Testament.
-Bilney?s words were simple, but they cut into Latimer.
-Latimer said later, ?I learned more by this confession,? he said afterwards, ?than by much reading and in many years before ......I now tasted the word of God, and forsook the doctors of the school and all their fooleries.’
+Bilney’s words were simple, but they cut into Latimer.
+Latimer said later, ‘I learned more by this confession, than by much reading and in many years before ......I now tasted the word of God and forsook the doctors of the school and all their fooleries.’
 Latimer was horrified at the war he had been waging against God; he wept profusely with Bilney consoling him.

 The conversion of Latimer was not lost on the University; many young men came to hear Bilney preach.
 He would spend much of his time in prayer and reading the Word.
-In body he was weak; he kept a strict diet, normally only having one meal a day, and he would sleep just four hours a day.
+His body was weak; he kept a strict diet, normally only having one meal a day, and he would sleep just four hours a day.
 He and Latimer would spend a lot of time visiting the mad houses, the jails and the leper hospitals.

-Bilney did penance at St Paul?s Cross and was then put in prison.
+Bilney did penance at St Paul’s Cross and was then put in prison.
 Realising what he had done he was in torment; his friends were unable to console him.
-He was in the Tower of London for over a year, but was released in 1529.
+He was in the Tower of London for over a year but was released in 1529.
 Back in Cambridge it seemed as if even the Scriptures condemned him.
-Fear made him tremble constantly, and he could scarcely eat or drink.
+Fear made him tremble constantly, and he could hardly eat or drink.
 Then in 1531 Holy Spirit spoke to his heart, and he fell at the foot of the cross, shedding floods of tears, and there he found peace.
-The more God comforted him the greater seemed to be his crime, so he determined to take up the martyr?s crown.
-At ten o?clock one night, when every person in Trinity Hall was retiring to rest, Bilney called his friends round him, reminded them of his fall, and added: ?You shall see me no more......
-Do not stay me: my decision is formed, and I shall carry it out.
+The more God comforted him the greater seemed to be his crime, so he decided to become a martyr.
+At ten o’clock one night, when everyone in Trinity Hall was going to bed, Bilney called his friends around him, reminded them of what he had done and added: ‘You shall see me no more......
+Do not stop me: my decision is made up, and I shall carry it out.
 My face is set to go to Jerusalem.’He shook hands with each of them and left Cambridge for Norfolk where he encouraged believers and preached to the unbelievers.

 He preached near Norwich, openly in fields, to great crowds.
-His voice was heard in all the county; weeping over his former fall, he said: ?That doctrine which I once abjured is the truth.
-Let my example be a lesson to all who hear me.?
-He stopped off in Ipswich on the way to London.
+His voice was heard in all the county; weeping over his former fall, he said: ‘That doctrine which I once abjured is the truth.
+Let my example be a lesson to all who hear me.’He stopped off in Ipswich on the way to London.
 He preached there, violently attacking the errors of Rome.
 A friar was listening and noted down what he said.
-Back in London he bought some New Testaments, one of which he gave to a lady in Norfolk who lent to those who visited her.
+Back in London he bought some New Testaments, one of which he gave to a lady in Norfolk who lent it to those who visited her.
 The local bishop heard of this, reported it to Sir Thomas More who had Bilney arrested and brought to the Tower of London.

 The blind octogenarian bishop of Norwich wanted to make an example in his diocese, so Bilney was taken to Norwich for trial.
 Many priests came to his cell to persuade him to recant.
-The trial began and the witness gave their testimony, there was no question as to what the result would be.
+The trial began and the witness gave their testimony; there was no question as to what the result would be.
 Latimer tried to help his friend by urging the judges to decide according to justice.
-This was a very brave thing to do, but at this time he had a lot of favour with the king and this protected him from any repercussions.
+This was a very brave thing to do, but at this time he had a lot of favour with the King and this protected him from any repercussions.

 Bilney was condemned, degraded and handed over to the sheriffs.
 A few of his friends went to Norwich to say goodbye, including Matthew Parker, the future Archbishop of Canterbury.
 His friends found him full of joy.
-During their last talk with him, Bilney put his finger in the flame of the lamp and said, ?When thou walkest through the fire, thou shalt not be burned.?
-He was quoting Isaiah 43:2, and this passage is marked in Bilney?s Bible.
+During their last talk with him, Bilney put his finger in the flame of the lamp and said, ‘When thou walkest through the fire, thou shalt not be burned.’He was quoting Isaiah 43:2, and this passage is marked in Bilney’s Bible.

-Biney?s execution took place beyond the city gate known as Bishop?s Gate in a valley called Lollard?s Pit in a form of amphitheatre.
-He died repeating the word ?Credo?
-(I believe).
-Even Bilney?s enemies recognised the sort of man he was.
-The bishop of Norwich exclaimed, ?I fear I have burned Abel and let Cain go.?
-Latimer was inconsolable and twenty years later he said that his friend was always doing good, even to his enemies.
+Thomas Bilney became only the third person to be burned in England during the Reformation.
+His execution in August, 1531 took place beyond the city gate known as Bishop’s Gate in a valley called Lollard’s Pit (so named because of the Lollards who were burned there over a hundred years earlier) which was in the shape of an amphitheatre.
+He died repeating the word ‘Credo’(I believe).
+Even Bilney’s enemies recognised the sort of man he was.
+The bishop of Norwich exclaimed, ‘I fear I have burned Abel and let Cain go.’Latimer was inconsolable and twenty years later he said that his friend was always doing good, even to his enemies.